Drag and drop website builders like Wix, Weebly, and SquareSpace are not suitable for your business.

 You Don’t Own Your Website on Wix

-When creating a Wix website you don’t actually own your website.
+When creating a Wix website, you don’t actually own your website.
 You don’t own your design.
-You’re a subscriber on the Wix platform, with a revocable license.
+In actuality, you’re a subscriber on the Wix platform with a revocable license.

 Wix makes you agree to this under their Intellectual Property Clause.